 White-tailed deer evoke many emotions.
 For some they are seen as a nuisance, for others they are seen as a hunting pursuit, and for others still they are seen as docile symbols of “nature”.
-No matter how you view deer personally, harsh winters and over-abundant populations can lead to problems for land-owners.
-Deer can be responsible for damages to crops and gardens, as well as pose a risk to drivers through vehicle collisions.
+No matter how you view them personally, harsh winters and over-abundant populations can lead to problems for land-owners.
+Deer can be responsible for damage to crops and gardens, as well as pose a risk to drivers through vehicle collisions.

 Methods of Coping

 The key to controlling deer damage is prevention, or at the very least, addressing the damage early on.
 When deer become accustomed to an area or activity, they are much more difficult to control.

 There has been limited success in the use of deterrents, such as scarecrows.
 These are much more effective as a preventative measure, and not a good way of coping with ongoing or existing damages.

 Fencing, while expensive, has been demonstrated to be one of the only effective methods of preventing damage from deer.
 Depending on the crop and the size of the field (are you protecting a garden plot, or significant acreage?) different kinds of fences are recommended.

 A good description of the different kinds of fences recommended to farmers can be found here